 The ad copy reads astonishing like a “real” ad copy.
 And having worked as an advertising writer — and copy director and creative director — for a long time, I can assure you that this ad is not dissimilar to what many, many copywriters would turn in if given this assignment.
-So looked at that way, sure, ChatGPT is a fine replacement for a real-life human copywriter.
+So looked at that way, sure, ChatGPT accomplished the task at hand.

 But what makes this ad good isn’t the ChatGPT-produced copy.
 It’s that someone thought it would be interesting, and potentially funny, to have Ryan Reynolds read such copy aloud and react.
 That is what makes this spot different and special: the idea at its center.

 An idea created by a human being.
 A writer.
 An artist.